SophieH93/letsgetquizzicle/README.md

 that I needed to remove.
 The Fix: I replaced the 'innerText' with innerHTML whicih then retrieves and sets the content in HTML format.

+3. My Scoreboard page was not showing when the user clicked on the button.
+The Fix: After a couple days I realised that I had 'display:none' in my css.
+Once this was removed the bug was fixed.

 # Deployment